McDowell County Public Library

 Craft for Little Hands

-Monday, February 10 at 11AM | Marion Library
+Monday, April 21 at 11AM | Marion Library

 Elementary Programs

-Wednesday, February 5 at 4pm | Marion Library
+Wednesday, April 2 at 4pm | Marion Library

-After-School Adventures (Kindergarten- 5th Grade): Birding for Kids: Ornithology
+After-School Adventures (Kindergarten- 5th Grade): Bookmobile Day

-Wednesday, February 12 at 4pm | Marion Library
+Wednesday, April 9 at 4pm | Marion Library

-After-School Adventures (Kindergarten- 5th Grade): Beautiful Blackbird Craft
+After-School Adventures (Kindergarten- 5th Grade): PEEPS STEM

-Wednesday, February 19 at 4pm | Marion Library
+Wednesday, April 16 at 4pm | Marion Library

-After-School Adventures (Kindergarten- 5th Grade): Art Lab: Team Drawing
+After-School Adventures (Kindergarten- 5th Grade): Earth Day

-Wednesday, February 26 at 4pm | Marion Library
+Wednesday, April 23 at 4pm | Marion Library

 Please join our CLOSED Facebook page by searching McDowell Library Children Services for updates, videos and more from our Children’s Library!